Ultimate recycled table decorations

 Hanukkah decorations can be made from recycled materials too.
 We made these from popsicle sticks, markers, glitter and glue.
 Great idea for a project kids can do on their own.

 For Hanukkah, menorahs can be made from practically anything.
 Buy distinctive recycled menorahs online or make your own.
 The Sammamish-based Celebrate Green campaign described menorahs created from old flower pots, used water bottles and even potatoes.

 Looking for a flameless option for Hanukkah this year?
 We bet you didn’t think of toilet paper rolls as the perfect resource to create a beautiful DIY menorah!
 Cut out candle shapes from construction paper scraps to add a pop of color.
 Follow the simple directions at Creative Jewish Mom external link for this fun holiday craft.

-Also consider a living tree.
+Also consider a "living tree."
 Potted Christmas trees, available at many nurseries, are usually smaller than cut trees.
-They should only be kept in the house for about a week, so they don't start sprouting new growth.
+They should only be kept in the house for about a week, so they don't start to sprout new growth.
 You can keep the tree outside, haul it in to enjoy it at Christmastime for several years, and then eventually plant it in the yard or give it to someone to plant.

 Recycled t-shirt garland